 The Daviess County Public Schools district takes bullying seriously.
 We want our schools to be safe, nurturing places for ALL students.
 DCPS staff members receive training in identifying and responding to bullying, and we are committed to being responsive to any concerns about bullying.

-To report any incident of bullying - click on the STOP Tipline logo on any DCPS website to go here to submit an anonymous report.
+To report any incident of bullying - click on the STOP Tipline logo on any DCPS website or click the link below to submit an anonymous report.
 Trained district administrators will review and respond immediately to information submitted on the STOP Tipline:

 Repeated, deliberate physical, verbal or social attacks or intimidation directed toward another person.
 There is a marked imbalance of power between the bully and the victim.
 Bullying may be done by one individual or a group.
 Cyber bullying is bullying that takes place using electronic technology.